dmbarbour/awelon/AboutAO.md

 ## Inline ABC

-ABC code (see AboutABC) is inlined using pseudo-words, having prefix `%`:
+ABC code (see AboutABC) is inlined using pseudo-words, having prefix `%`.
+In addition, capabilities may be syntactically represented using `%{` to following `}`.

         %vrwlc      (aka `swap`)
         %lwcwrwc    (aka `rot4`)
-        %{&xyzzy}   (annotation)
+        %{&par}     (an annotation)

 The canonical expansion of inlined ABC is simply each ABC operator alone.
-For example, `%vrwlc` expands to `%v %r %w %l %c`.
-Capabilities, read from `%{` to the following `}` (including whitespace) are special and must always be expressed in their canonical form.
+For example, the definition of `%vrwlc` is effectively `%v %r %w %l %c`.
+Capabilities must always be in canonical form.
 AO's inlined ABC in AO may contain most of ABC.
 The exceptions are as follows:

 * no whitespace (LF, SP)
 * no text or blocks
 * no numbers (`#0123456789`)
 * no semantic capabilities

 Whitespace in ABC means identity.
 AO has its own support for text, numbers, and blocks.
 AO uses a dedicated reader state for capabilities.
 So the first three points don't hinder AO.
-The limitation on capabilities is discussed below.
+The restriction on capabilities is discussed below.

 *Note:* AO does not allow inlining of ABCD.
 ABCD extends ABC with a fixed dictionary, which is redundant with AO's own dictionary feature.
 ABC will instead compiled to ABCD as a postprocess, independently of how AO modularizes code.

 ## Proper Capability Security

-AO prohibits syntactic representation of semantic capabilities, i.e. you cannot hardwire authorities (e.g. to read or write files), nor even pure extensions to ABC (e.g. for floating point matrix manipulations), into AO code.
-Under this constraint, AO becomes easier to port, configure, maintain (with tests and mockups), and secure.
+AO prohibits syntactic representation of semantic capabilities.
+That is, most interesting capability text - e.g. to read or write a file, or to create a stateful object, or for high-performance matrix manipulations - may not be "hard wired" into the program.

 AO does allow annotations to be expressed using capability text.
-Annotations express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, deprecation, typechecking.
+Annotations mostly express hints for a compiler, optimizer, debugger, e.g. to support parallelism, laziness, breakpoints, deprecation, typechecking.
 For example, `%{&par}` might apply to a block, and indicate the block should be evaluated in parallel.

 Capabilities are usually shared via 'powerblock' - a block with a standard location in the environment, that can be asked for specific capabilities.
 This gives AO the feel of an ambient authority language, since full authority tends to be passed forward by default.
 AO programmers must instead be explicit about where they restrict authority, leveraging combinators that restrict authority in known ways: